Real Estate Agent Commission: How Do Agents Get Paid?

 Real estate agents provide a variety of services, including acting as intermediaries, facilitating negotiations, marketing, listing your home and more.
 So, it’s important to compensate them for their experience, work, and time.

 Are real estate agent fees negotiable?

 No law establishes a minimum commission rate, so you’re free to negotiate.

 Occasionally, agents offer discounts if you both sell and buy through their agency.
 Or, you can ask for a lower fee if the agent provides fewer services than normal.
 For example, if you only hire them for one part of the sale process or the home is already move-in ready.

 Can you avoid paying a real estate commission?

-There are some ways for sellers to avoid real estate commission.
-For example, you can skip the fee by working with discount brokers or selling without an agent.
-However, it’s generally advisable to work with a REALTOR® or agent.
+Although FSBO sellers can cut expenses on commission, you are solely responsible for all marketing, negotiating and navigating documentation.
+You may still have to hire an attorney to review paperwork for closing.
+It’s generally advisable to work with a REALTOR® or agent.
 They offer valuable expertise and market insight that can net you a higher sale price.

 A seller may still owe their agent commission in certain situations, though, such as when the seller backs out of a contract.
 Or, if the agent still performed a service, like finding a prospective buyer.

 Dual agency is when a real estate agent represents the buyer and a seller in the same transaction.
 It’s illegal in several states and is not practiced often since there is potential for a big conflict of interest.